KevinGruber2001/KevinGruber2001/README.md

 ###

-<p align="left"> Hi there, I'm Kevin! 👋

-🔭 I’m working as a Full Stack Developer, currently working on **Straka**, a sports club penalty management system.<br>
+🔭 I’m a Full Stack Developer, currently working on **Straka**, a sports club penalty management system.<br>
 📚 I'm currently learning Swift to enhance my mobile app development skills, as I already have experience with Flutter.<br>
 🎓I am 24 years old, from South Tirol, Italy, and currently studying for my Bachelor's degree at TUM in Munich.